Summary

 The ecru or cream sweater with a high collar is a great piece.

-Your traditional white t-shirt + shirt combo for sunny days becomes an ecru stand-up collar + overshirt in winter.
+Your traditional white t-shirt + shirt combo for sunny days becomes an ecru high collar + overshirt in winter.

-And it can be used in many other combinations: white t-shirt + light blazer becomes ecru stand-up collar + winter blazer for example.
+And it can be used in many other combinations: white t-shirt + light blazer becomes ecru high collar + winter blazer for example.

 Etc.

-For our part, we have the Brest sweater which perfectly fulfills this function in ecru:
+On our side, we have the Brest sweater which perfectly fulfills this function in ecru:

-If high-neck sweaters are often rather thin, it is of course also possible to find thicker ones.
+While high neck sweaters are often quite thin, it is of course also possible to find thicker ones.

-More specifically, I find that the collars of turtlenecks and thick chimneys have a lot of charm.
+More specifically, I find that thick turtlenecks and turtlenecks have a lot of charm.

 Note the thickness of the collar on this NN07 sweater.